WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Harry Taylor

-It’s tough from the FTEs piece to forecast.
-It’s there to support the capacity.
+It’s tough on the FTEs piece to forecast.
+They’re there to support the capacity growth.

 Gregg Saretsky

-It’s all baked into the guidance, so that we are putting it with respect to...
+It’s all baked into the guidance that we are giving with respect to (inaudible).

 Operator